gidven/saxo-openapi-guide/docs/support.md

     - **Most importantly**: the `X-Correlation` header

 !!! tip
     The `X-Correlation` header is an internal Saxo identifier which we can track throughout our systems.
-Make sure to send us this value!
+Make sure to send us this header!

 ## About the `X-Correlation` Header